 When THCA is heated through smoking, vaping, or dabbing, it undergoes decarboxylation.
 This process removes a carboxyl group from the molecule, converting THCA into Delta-9 THC.

-This conversion is why raw cannabis behaves differently from heated cannabis products.
-Understanding this process is essential for recognizing how THCA products are used and experienced.
+This conversion explains why raw THCA flower and heated cannabis products produce different effects.
+Understanding this process is essential for recognizing how THCA concentrates and other THCA formats are commonly used.

 THCA vs THC: Key Differences